ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 #### Slot Forwarding

 In order for a menu slotted within the table to be slotted within a cell's `nimble-menu-button`, the menu needs to be "forwarded" from the table to a row and then to a cell.
-The table will first determine the set of slots that need to exist based on every column that is configured with a `action-menu` attribute.
+The table will first determine the set of slots that need to exist based on every column that is configured with an `action-menu` attribute.
 Those slots will be created within the table, and the set of slots will be passed to the `nimble-table-row` so that it can also create appropriate slots.
 While there could be a number of slots within the table and a table's row, the slotted menus will be assigned to the correct row and cell based on events when the menu is opend.
-The templates will dyanamically rename their slots to esnsure the menus are slotted in the correct row and cell.
+The templates will dyanamically rename their slots to ensure that the menus are slotted in the correct row and cell.

 For example, the table's template will look something like this: